silviot/edx-platform-wiki/Courseware-Traversal-Visualization.md

 [[GitHub Repository|https://github.com/mlsteele/courseware-traversal]]

-In this colored graph, the thickness of each line represents how many students followed the path indicated by that line.
+In the colored graph pictured below, the thickness of each line represents how many students followed the path indicated by that line.
 Mousing over a line will make it black and more opaque.
 ![visualization-colorful](http://snag.gy/mv1lK.jpg)

 In this grayscale graph, each line represents the path of a single student.
 Mousing over a line will make it red and more opaque.